KivutiBrian/Sign-up-form/README.md

 ```
 A code editor (preferably vscode)
 Python installed on your machine
-PostgresSQL installed on your machine
+PostgreSQL installed on your machine

 ```